 - How food is made

-After completing the arc, it is typical to reflect on what worked well and what didn’t.
+After completing arc, it is typical to reflect on what worked well and what didn’t.
 This process of reflection involves the students, and is taken into account in the teacher’s own review and planning process for subsequent arcs.

 Things to consider

-1) Choice of topics
+1. Choice of topic

-The choice of topics for an inquiry arc is key: it is important for students to be excited about it, and achieve the right balance between teacher direction and student involvement.
+The choice of topics for an inquiry arc is key: it is important for students to be excited about it, and achieve the right balance teacher direction and student involvement.
 At the New School, for the younger grades, arc topics are chosen by the teachers, but as more senior grades are added, there will be more student involvement.